matrix-org/matrix-spec-proposals/proposals/2403-knock.md

   ```

   Notes:
-    - It seems bad if the server you sent a knock through later redacts that
+    - The server you sent a knock through later should not be able to redact
-    knock, hence adding this.
-Ideally the knock should just be rejected
+    that knock afterwards.
+The knock should instead be rejected by whoever
-    instead.
+    has the authority to.

   XXX: Is this the best place in the auth rules to enforce this?